JiriChara/kindergarten/README.md

 ### Rule

 `Rule` class is used internally be kindergarten.
+It's probably not a good idea to use it directly, but who knows..

 ```javascript
 import { Rule } from 'kindergarten';